trustoverip/tswg-did-method-webs-specification/spec/core.md

 resolution uncertainty.

-- The `did:webs` is bound to its location via an event recording in the KEL, and as the `id` in the DIDDoc.
+- The `did:webs` is bound to its location via an event recording in the KEL, and as the `id` in the DID document.
 - When a `did:webs` is permanently moved to some other location, an event in the KEL records the change.
-  - The `id` in the DIDDoc is set to the new location.
+  - The `id` in the DID document is set to the new location.
-  - An `AlsoKnownAs` entry is added to the DIDDoc for the old location.
+  - An `alsoKnownAs` entry is added to the DID document for the old location.
   - If possible, the controller of the DID MAY use web redirects to allow resolution of the old location of the DID to the new location.

-The purpose of the history of "official" (according to the controller) locations for the DIDDocs is so that if the DID has been put in long lasting documents, and its URL instantiation is redirected or disappears, the controller can explicitly indicate that the new DID is equivalent to the old one.
+The purpose of the history of "official" (according to the controller) locations for the DID documents is so that if the DID has been put in long-lasting documents, and its URL instantiation is redirected or disappears, the controller can explicitly indicate that the new DID is equivalent to the old one.